The Serenity Prayer Is a Classic

-I have found that, whether it be commonly known Bible scriptures, philosophical quotes, or simply commonly known and shared bits of wisdom, the reader, or the person that is hearing the passage, often doesn’t really grasp the power and significance of what is being said.
-When it comes to something like the Serenity Prayer, a prayer that contains such amazing wisdom and powerful truths, it is terribly sad to think that a person may not fully appreciate the life-changing message that is contained in it’s words.
-With that thought in mind, I would like to really take an in-depth look at this wonderful prayer and sort of dissect it piece by piece, so that we can really fully consider and appreciate the message that is being conveyed.
+The Serenity Prayer is powerful.
+When it comes to scriptures, quotes, or shared bits of wisdom, many often overlook the power and significance of the words.
+The Serenity Prayer contains amazing wisdom and powerful truths.
+It is sad that people often fail to appreciate the life-changing message it contains.
+With that thought in mind, I would like to take an in-depth look at this wonderful prayer.
+I will dissect it piece by piece, so that we can fully consider and appreciate the message it conveys.

 There are three distinct parts to this prayer.
 The first part is a request to God for serenity or peace.
 The second part is a request to God for courage.
 The third and final part of the prayer is a request to God for wisdom.
-If we take a moment to look at each part separately, there are numerous nuggets of wisdom and truth that are not always easily seen or recognized.
+If we take a moment to look at each part separately, we’ll find numerous nuggets of wisdom and truth.
+The beauty of this prayer is tare not always easily seen or recognized.

 The prayer continues by asking for the serenity to ACCEPT.
 The word “accept” can at times be a hard word to swallow.
 There are times we simply have to accept.
 Why do people spend so much time fretting about their past, and worried about their future?
 We need to learn to live in the here and now!
 In the Bible we read about how the apostle Paul learned to accept.
 In the Bible in Philippians, Paul said, “…for I have learned in whatsoever state I am to be content.”
 Sometimes, we just need to CHOOSE to be happy where we are.